dropwizard/dropwizard/docs/source/manual/configuration.rst

                                           Set to true to disable blocking. bufferSize                   8KB          The buffer size of the underlying FileAppender (setting added in logback 1.1.10).
-Increasing this from the default of 8KB to 256KB is reported to significantly reduce thread contention.
+Increasing this from the default of 8KB to 256KB is reported to significantly reduce thread contention. immediateFlush               true         If set to true, log events will be immediately flushed to disk.
+Immediate flushing is safer, but it degrades logging throughput.
 ============================ ===========  ==================================================================================================